Annual – April Fool’s Day

 1963 – Lester B. Pearson became Prime Minister of Canada.

-1967 – Toronto Greeks held a huge protest rally outside the city hall to denounce the military takeover of their mother country the day before.
+1967 – Toronto Greeks held a massive protest rally outside the city hall to denounce the military takeover of their mother country the day before.

 1827 – The first steam engine began operation in Nova Scotia.

-1827 – Shubenacadie Canal was begun to connect Halifax with the Bay of Fundy.
+1827 – Shubenacadie Canal began to connect Halifax with the Bay of Fundy.

 1842 – The cornerstone of King’s College, Toronto, was laid by Sir Charles Bagot.